Array ( => 123 )Show allHide all

 - Federal Law dated 08.11.2007 No. 261-FZ “On seaports of Russian federation and on introducing amendments to certain legislative acts of the Russian Federation”

-- Ministry of Transport of Russia Order dated 11.01.2011 No. 9 “On approval of Pilotage rules in the seaport of Sochi”
+- Ministry of Transport of Russia Order dated 04.12.2013 No. 373 “On approval of the lists of seaports included in the relevant seaport administrations”

-- Mintrans of Russia order dated 5.08.2014 No. 219 “On determination of anchorage areas for detained or arrested vessels in the seaports of the Russian Federation”
+- Mintrans of Russia Order dated 05.08.2014 No. 219 “On determination of anchorage areas for detained or arrested vessels in the seaports of the Russian Federation”

 The history of the Sochi seaport dates back to 1872 when the “Russkoe obshchestvo parokhodstva i torgovli” ("Russian Society for Shipping and Trade") agency was organized in Sochi, which acted as the passengers receiving and sending center.